 In 1932, the herb Airy Shaw et Suvatabandhu or known as Pueraria Mirifica and White Kwao Krua brought attention to the world with studies proven in both animal and clinical trial at Chelsea Hospital for Women in London.
 This Thai traditional herb with a long history to promote women’s health, shows it could:

-Help women recover from menopausal symptoms like hot flashes, insomnia, and vaginal dryness, and could be administering as estrogen therapy.
+Help women recover from menopausal symptoms like hot flashes, insomnia, and vaginal dryness, and could be administered as estrogen therapy.

 More studies were carried out to show its effectiveness as anticancer therapy.
 Another study conducted in 1993 by a naturopathic doctor, looked at the effects of several herbs on perimenopausal women.
 The herbs studied were Glycyrrhiza glabra root, Arctium lappa root, Dioscorea villosa, Angelica Sinensis, and Leonurus cardiaca that help reduction in the severity of their menopausal symptoms.